sheorananshul/Skin_Cancer_Detection/README.md

 These visualizations help to better understand the dataset’s structure and guide further analysis

  6. **Model Training**
 This section describes the deep learning models used for skin lesion classification:

-- **ResNet**: A deep neural network with residual connections that improve accuracy and prevent the vanishing gradient problem, making deep models more trainable.
+- **ResNet50**: A deep neural network with 50 layers and residual connections that improve accuracy and prevent the vanishing gradient problem, making deep models more trainable.
-- **InceptionV3**: Uses multiple kernel sizes in a single layer to capture diverse spatial features, enhancing classification performance.
+- **InceptionV3**: A deep learning model that uses multiple kernel sizes in a single layer to capture diverse spatial features, enhancing classification performance.
-- **DenseNet**: A densely connected convolutional network where each layer is connected to every other layer, improving feature reuse, gradient flow, and model efficiency.
+- **DenseNet121**: A densely connected convolutional network with 121 layers, where each layer is connected to every other layer, improving feature reuse, gradient flow, and model efficiency.

+### Model Training Workflow

+- **Data Split**: The dataset is split into training and test sets with an 80-20 ratio using `train_test_split`.
+- **Training the Models**: The models are trained using the `fit` method, with early stopping based on validation loss to prevent overfitting.